JunyaoPu/junyaopu.github.io/_posts/2022-05-03-AI-Development-Day-3.markdown

 # <a href="https://arxiv.org/pdf/1512.03385.pdf">ResNet</a> (2015)

 The ResNet, introduced in 2015 by researchers at Microsoft Research, uses residual connections to address the vanishing gradients problem and enable the network to learn residual functions.
 This allows ResNet to have much deeper architectures, such as ResNet-152, bit without suffering from the vanishing gradients problem.
 The residual connections also make it easier to train ResNet on large datasets, leading to improved performance in image classification tasks.
 The ResNet-152 model won the ImageNet recognition challenge in 2015 with a top 5 error rate of 3.57%.
-Below is an example of a residual block with bottlenecking.
+Below is an example of a residual block with bottlenecking for .

 <style>
 .center {